shree12345667/ClonMed/README.md

 The best way to experience ClonMedic is through our custom Neo-Brutalist Web OS.
 Here is the exact user flow:

 ### Step 1: Booting the OS
-Navigate to the **Main Web OS** link.
+Navigate to the **Main Web browser** link.
 You will be greeted by a functional, brutalist-style search engine.
 You can use the search bar to index the web, but the core application is located in the central banner.

 ### Step 2: The Initialization Protocol
 Click the massive **"Interactive Labs"** graphic in the center of the screen.
 This triggers the Initialization Protocol modal, presenting you with your environment choices.